 This small but beautiful botanic garden features a Japanese garden, as well as the Cranford Rose Garden, herb garden, the Children's Garden, and the Steinhard Conservatory of indoor flowers and plants.
 In all, there are 52 acres and 12,000 varieties of botanicals, ranging from the tiny bonsai to the towering oak.
 Self-guided tours, individual classes and certificate programs are all available.
 Students come with your valid id cards, if you want to avail of a discount.

-Yonkers is one of the most populated city in New York state, housing about 200,000 people.
+Yonkers is one of the most populated cities in New York state, housing about 200,000 people.
 The place is a cultural mix of Irish, Italian, Spanish, Portuguese, Slavic and Asian people.
 Major attractions of the city include Yonkers Raceway, Hudson River Museum, Saw Mill River, brew houses and empire city.
 The place is also famous for it shopping districts called the Getty square, Central Park Avenue and Westchester's Ridge Hill.
 In addition to this they also have a number of government and private school which are ranked among the best school in the state.

 Established in 1848, Church of the Immaculate Conception is one of the oldest places of worship in the city.
 The imposing church building was constructed in the Richardsonian Romanesque style, and is an architectural masterpiece.